memfault/interrupt/_drafts/trice.md

 ---
   ![]({% img_url trice/triceCOBSBlockDiagram.svg  %})

 The **trice** tool runs in the background allowing the developer to focus on programming tasks.
-Once an ID is generated from a string, it keeps the same ID unless it is changed.
+Once an ID is generated from a string, it keeps the same ID unless the *Trice* is changed.
 If for example the format string gets changed into `"msg: %d Celcius\n"`, a new ID is inserted automatically and the reference list gets extended.
 Obsolete IDs are kept inside the [**T**rice **I**D **L**ist](https://github.com/rokath/trice/tree/master/til.json) (`til.json`) for compatibility with older firmware versions.
 It could be possible when merging code, an **ID** is used twice for different format strings.
 In that case, the **ID** inside the reference list wins and the additional source gets patched with a new **ID**.
 This may be unwanted, but patching is avoidable with proper [ID management](https://github.com/rokath/trice/tree/master/docs/TriceIDManagement.md).
 The reference list should be kept under source code control.

 ##  *Trice* features